Entrepôt

 Entrepôts had an important role in the early modern period, when mercantile shipping flourished between Europe and its colonial empires in the Americas and Asia.
-For example, the spice trade to Europe, which necessitated long trade routes, led to a much higher market price than the original buying price.
 Traders often did not want to travel the whole route, and thus used the entrepôts on the way to sell their goods.
 This could conceivably lead to more attractive profits for those who were suited to traveling the entire route.
-The 17th-century Amsterdam Entrepôt is an excellent early modern example.
+The basic need for these central reservoirs of goods, to iron out the unevenness of supply and ensure a certain regularity and stability of prices, often bestowed enormous economic and political power on the main entrepots resulting in competition between them.